stfc/docker-and-gh-actions-for-ml/docs/5-continuous-deployment.md

 !!! info
     If you're using a more advanced deployment system utilising Kubernetes, GitLab will integrate these environments with your Kubernetes instance.

-    For more info on this, check out [the GitLab docs on Kubernetes integration](https://docs.gitlab.com/ee/user/project/clusters/index.html).
+    For more info on this, check out [the GitLab docs on Kubernetes integration](https://docs.gitlab.com/ee/user/project/clusters/index.html){: style="height: 100px; float: right;"}.

 ## Let's give it a whirl!